 Prescription acne treatment

-There are many prescription acne medications to control moderate to serious acne.
+There are many prescription acne medications to control moderate to serious forms.
 Some are topical (applied to the skin surface); others are taken orally, as pills, or subcutaneously (under the skin), as shots.
 All prescription acne medications necessitate at least one visit to a dermatologist, a physician who specializes in skin problems.
 While your general physician can and may prescribe these acne pills and treatments, it is recommended that you see a specialist (dermatologist).
 Fortunately, the majority of these treatments on the prescription acne medication list have pros and cons that are comparatively simple to delineate.

 Accutane is a synthetic Vitamin A derivative that creates potentially long-lasting change in the cells lining the pore.
 This allows cells to slough off naturally without clumping and clogging the pore – the first step in the development of acne.
 The quantity of oil produced is decreased, as Accutane temporarily regulates the oil gland to produce less.